1st Grade

 Junior Scholars is an engaging, developmentally appropriate enrichment class designed

-for kindergarten and first-grade students.
+for kindergarten and second-grade students.
 This class supports early learners as they

 build strong foundations in reading, writing, math, art, and science through hands on,